guillaumearm/handle-io/README.md

 ```

 ### Deal with errors
-The very simple way to handle errors with `handle-io` is to use try/catch blocks.
+The simplest way to handle errors with `handle-io` is to use try/catch blocks.

-As you can see in the example below, you can try/catch any errors inside a handler :
+As you can see in the example below, you can try/catch any errors inside a handler:
-- Synchronous error (throw) from io
+- Synchronous error (thrown) from io,
-- Asynchronous error (unhandled promise rejection) from io
+- Asynchronous error (unhandled promise rejection) from io,
-- Throw from another handler
+- Thrown from another handler.

 **e.g.**
 ```js